srinadh2151/Blume_hackathon-T_win/README.md

 EDAqueries1.sql contain the sql queries used for the EDA process.

-T_win_final_submission.pdf - This is our final PPT which consists of the detailed analysis and results that we inferred as well as the approach and outputs for our recommendation engine and churn prediction models.
+T_win_final_submission(1).pdf - This is our final PPT which consists of the detailed analysis and results that we inferred as well as the approach and outputs for our recommendation engine and churn prediction models.